wotakumoe/wotaku/docs/glossary/audio.md

 ### Uncompressed Lossless
-Uncompressed lossless codecs such as WAV and AIFF are pretty old.
-They use CBR/Constant Bitrate.
-As a result, you technically don't lose any data, but the file size is very large.
-WAV is easier to encode and decode and is supported by almost every editing program.
-So, it's widely used in music studios.
-As a consumer, you don’t want the bloat.
+Uncompressed lossless codecs are pretty old.
+They use CBR/Constant Bitrate encoding.
+CBR encoding ensures no data is lost, but the resulting file size is very large.
+WAVs consist of only a header, metadata, and raw quantization metrics.
+Devices can easily perceive this sort of encoding, leading to its relevance even today.
+As such, it's still widely used in music studios.
+As a consumer, they remain a bloated and unwanted format.

 ### Compressed Lossless
 Lossless refers to lossless compression, which is compression that preserves all data from the source file.
 In terms of music, lossless compression is completely indistinguishable from the source file, while also reducing space and increasing efficiency of playback when compared to its uncompressed counterpart.
 Common lossless encoding formats include FLAC or ALAC.
 They are usually sourced from WAV files.
-They generally use VBR/Variable Bitrate.
-So the file sizes are much smaller.
+They generally use VBR/Variable Bitrate encoding.
+The resulting file sizes are much smaller when compared to uncompressed lossless formats.

 ### Compressed Lossy
-The main aim of lossy codecs is to make the file size small, even if it means compromising in quality.
-Depending on the efficiency of the codec, audio files can provide better sound at lower bit rates.
+Lossy codecs aim to make file sizes small, even if it means compromising in quality.
+Quality of the sound varies wildly between formats and bitrates, with higher bitrates sounding better.
 Beyond the transparency level, everything will sound the same.

 ::: tip Transparency
 Transparency means that the compression of the original file is accurate to a degree such that a listener can't distinguish between the compressed and original files.
-The level or threshold of transparency depends on listerns hearing ability, hardware, and of course the compression method.
+The level or threshold of transparency depends on listerns hearing ability, hardware, and the compression method.
 Since it's based on hearing ability, transparency is very subjective.
-The more efficient the codec is, the better it will sound **below perceptually transparent bitrate**.
+The more efficient the codec is, the better it will sound **below its perceptually transparent bitrate**.
 In general, encoding quality follows the trend Opus > Vorbis ≈ AAC > MP3.
-The bit rates at which lossy audio files become transparent are subjective but the following are some common choices:
+The bit rates at which lossy audio files become transparent are subjective but the following are common choices of bitrates:

 | Codec | Transparency Level |